arturdryomov/pages/content/posts/2018-12-09-abandon-jenkins.md

 [Pricing is reasonable](https://www.bitrise.io/pricing).
 I like that the hardware configuration is not hidden away from customers.
-At the same time there is an opt-in for Elite machines with better specs.
+At the same time there is an opt-in for machines with better specs.
 For some reason a lot of services hide that kind of information and do not allow to upgrade the hardware.
 I was told that Linux machines are provided via Google Compute Engine.
-Amazon instances for Jenkins costed us $1000 a month, Bitrise Elite costs $360 for basically the same hardware.
+Amazon instances for Jenkins costed us $1000 a month, Bitrise costs $360 for basically the same hardware.
 Plus no human resources to support Jenkins!

 Since Bitrise people understand that caching is important for shorter